 - Own a recent Ryzen CPU?
 You may not need to buy a cooler, even for overclocking.
 All Ryzen 2000-series processors and some older Ryzen models ship with coolers, and many of them can handle moderate overclocks.
-It you want the best clock speed possible, you’ll still likely want to buy an aftermarket cooler, but for many Ryzen owners, that won’t be necessary.
+It you want the best CPU clock speed possible, you’ll still likely want to buy an aftermarket cooler, but for many Ryzen owners, that won’t be necessary.

 - Remember that, all else being equal, more fans=better cooling, but more noise.
 The coolers that do the absolute best job of moving warm air away from your CPU and out of your case are also often the loudest.
 If fan noise is a problem for you, you’ll want a cooler that does a good job of balancing noise and cooling.
-We test for this in all our reviews.

 - RGB lights can be nice, but make sure there’s a way to turn them off.
 Many coolers these days include RGB fans and / or lighting.
 This can be a fun way to customize the look of your PC.
 But be sure there’s a way, either via a built-in controller or when plugging the cooler in to a compatible RGB motherboard header, to turn the lights off without turning off the PC.
-Chances are there will be times (say, when you’re watching a movie in the dark) when you’ll wan to turn off the RGBs, but leave your PC running.

 Best Big Air CPU Cooler

 Dimensions: 158.8 x 136.9 x 75.4mm | Base Height: 41.3mm | Weight: 51.9oz (1471g) | Fans: (1) 135 x 22mm | Socket Support: AMD FM2(+), FM1, AM2(+), AM3(+), AM4, Intel 775, 115x, 1366, 2011x, 2066 | Warranty: 3 years